raamana/confounds/README.rst

 Contributors are most welcome.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Your contributions of all kinds will be greatly appreciated.
-Learn how to contributes here at :doc:`contributing`.
+Learn how to contributes here at `contrib_link`_.

 All contributors making non-trivial contributions will be

- - publicly and clearly acknowledged on the :doc:`AUTHORS` page
+ - publicly and clearly acknowledged on the `authors_link`_ page
  - become an author on the [software] paper to be published in the future.

+.. _contrib_link: CONTRIBUTING.rst
+.. _authors_link: AUTHORS.rst